sanelamesic1/magento-testautomation-framework/README.md

 ### Workflow (.github/workflows/playwright.yml)

 Under ```playwright.yml``` file is set up workflow for:
-- Installs dependencies & Playwright browsers.
+- Install dependencies & Playwright browsers
-- Injects environment variables securely via GitHub Secrets.
+- Inject environment variables securely via GitHub Secrets
-- Runs Playwright tests on Ubuntu-latest
+- Run Playwright tests on Ubuntu-latest
-- Stores Playwright reports for debugging as an output of workflow run.There is an artifact playwright-report that can be downloaded and results can be checked.
+- Store Playwright reports for debugging as an output of workflow run.
+There is an artifact playwright-report that can be downloaded and results can be checked.